 Limited range of motion is a term meaning that a joint or body part cannot move through its normal range of motion.
 Loss of motion may occur if you damage or injure the bones within a joint.
 Limited range of motion may be a sign of arthritis and may happen if you have:

 Home Test: Turn your head as far as you can to the right and then as far as you can to the left.
 Is there an obvious difference?
 If you’re not sure, do this in front of a mirror.
-Next, side bend as far as you can right (allowing your fingers to track down the side of your leg) and then as far as you can to the left.
+Next, side bend as far as you can to the right, without moving your pelvis or hips.
+Allow your fingers to track down the side of your leg.
+Do the same on the left side.
 Is there much of a difference?
 Finally, while sitting down, gently twist your body as far round as you can go to the right and then to the left.
 Do you have any obvious difference in your range of motion?